ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0007_Access_Controls_to_Software.md

 This applies to all medical and research software devices designed and developed by Medical Data Networks LLC.

-## 3. References

-1. U.S. Food and Drug Administration, 21 CFR Part 820: Quality System Regulation.
-2. General Principles of Software Validation; Final Guidance for Industry and FDA Staff
-3. AAMI TIR45:2012 Technical Information Report Guidance on the use of AGILE practices in the development of medical device softwareOverview

 ## 4. Tools

 The following tools are currently in use by Medical Data Networks: